willwatson27/ez_calendar/README.md

 Month, week and day calendars exist and can be called with their respective functions or by passing the module in as an argument to `Repo.calendar/4`.
 Additionally, all Repo functions have a bang **!** variant.

-Custom calendar modules can also be defined, for examples check `lib/calendars`, behaviour is defined in `lib/calendars/calendar.ex`
+Custom calendar modules can be defined, for examples check `lib/calendars`, behaviour is defined in `lib/calendars/calendar.ex`
 ```elixir
 Repo.calendar(query, MyApp.PayrollCalendar, params, opts)
 ```